Houssey History, Family Crest & Coats of Arms

-Norman Conquest of England of 1066 brought the Houssey family name to the British Isles.
-They lived in Kent.
+The vast movement of people that followed the Norman Conquest of England of 1066 brought the Houssey family name to the British Isles.
+They lived in Wiltshire.
 Their name, however, generally derives from the name of the area of Houssaye in the Seine-Maritime region of Normandy.
 Another equally valid but less common derivation shows that some in some cases the name finds its roots in the word hussey, which was a Old English nickname for a woman who was the head of her own household.
-Although this word has since become an insult, no such pejorative connotations existed until the 17th century.
+"The surname is not to be associated with the modern meaning of hussy."

 Early Origins of the Houssey family

 The surname Houssey was first found in the Domesday Book of 1086 where early Latin spellings of the name prevailed.
 Walter Hosed, William Hostus were both registered at that time.

 "William Hosed or Hostus held Charlcomb, in Somersetshire, of Bath Abbey, as well as other manors in the county: and the first lords of Bath-Eaton were of this family."

 Henry Hoese, Huse was listed as a Knights Templar in Oxfordshire in 1153 and 1185.
 Geoffrey Hoset (Hose) was recorded in the Pipe Rolls for Warwickshire in 1168 and later, William Hose, Huse was found in the Assize Rolls for Gloucestershire in 1221.

 Of particular interest is that two sources, a visitation of Dorset in 1623 and a manuscript in ancient French said to have been in the Abbey of Glastonbury at its dissolution, both mention Hubert Husse, a Norman noble who married Countess Helen, daughter of Richard the 5th Duke of Normandy.
 Both mention he accompanied William the Conqueror to England and was granted the office of High Constable together with considerable possessions for his efforts during the Conquest.